goofgef/ByteWeasel/README.md

 ### Why register-based?
 -Because register-based VMs are easier to map to machine code, are more effecient, and can be easier to optimize.

+### Why did you make this?
+-Because as open-source modern VMs are, like LuaVM, they arent open-source at heart.
+Sure, you can run it or touch its internals but your average coder probably wont be able to, say, add his own opcode.
+I dislike this, it feels like there is a massive closed source door for many VMs if you dont understand it.
+This is my attempt to fix that.

 ### Features
 - Pure C, no major dependencies
 - Register-based execution model